Introducing this Guide

 - Forest Dhamma Monastery – Virginia, a Maha Boowa lineage monastery.
 Thai Forest tradition.

 - Bhavana Society – Virginia, run by Bhante Gunaratana, the author of Mindfulness in Plain English.
+They do offer many curated retreats across the year.
 Sri Lankan tradition.

 - Tathagata Meditation Center in San Jose, California.
 This is a Burmese, Mahasi-style Monastery.
 This means you are always in retreat mode, practicing a very intense style of meditation from 5am to 10pm, full-on.